viam-labs/opencv/README.md

 A calibration service that performs hand-eye calibration for robotic arms with mounted or fixed cameras.
 This service automates the process of determining the transformation between the robot's end-effector and camera coordinate frames by moving the arm through predefined positions while tracking bodies.
 The resulting calibration enables accurate coordination between robot motion and visual perception.

-This service supports two operation modes:
+This service supports three operation modes:

-1. **Joint Position Mode** (no motion service): Uses direct joint control to move the arm through predefined joint positions
+1. **Joint Position Mode**: Uses direct joint control to move the arm through predefined joint positions
+2. **Direct Pose Mode**: Uses `arm.move_to_position` to move the arm through predefined poses without motion planning, assuming the arm implements that method.
-2. **Pose Mode** (with motion service): Uses motion planning to move the arm through predefined poses
+3. **Motion Planning Mode**: Uses the motion service to move the arm through predefined poses with obstacle avoidance and motion planning

 ### Hand Eye Calibration Configuration